Update: Take away community lunch

 Free delivery is available to you if you live within the areas of Clifton Hill, Westgarth, Fairfield, Collingwood, Fitzroy.

-Boxes are delivered/and can be collected every Thursday, just let us know on Monday if you would like one for the week via text or phone on 0477 001 110.
+Boxes are delivered every Thursday, just let us know on Fridays if you would like one for the week via text or phone on 0477 001 110.

 Please note this will only be a temporary service operating during Covid-19.